 Let’s not even get started on cats, who can often disappear for days without the decency of letting you know where they’re going.

-With thousands of cats and dogs lost in the UK every year, it’s a good idea to follow our top tips to stop your pets from getting lost.
+With pet theft on the rise, it’s a good idea to follow our top tips to stop your pets from getting lost.

 Tag your pet

 Make sure your pet has an up-to-date ID tag on its collar.
 Use a telephone number that you can be easily reached on, and make sure the collar is a good fit and won’t slip off.

 A collar and tag could be removed or fall off, but a small microchip placed under the pet’s skin is permanent.
 When the microchip is scanned your contact information will be flagged on a national database, such as Petlog.
 In order to ensure a lost pet can be returned, keep you contact information up to date.